You All Over Me

-"You All Over Me" (Note: Subtitled as "(From the Vault)".) is a song by the American singer-songwriter Taylor Swift featuring harmony vocals from the American singer Maren Morris.
-Swift wrote the track with Scooter Carusoe in 2008 for her second studio album, Fearless (2008), but excluded it from the track-listing.
-She produced the song with Aaron Dessner for the album's 2021 re-recording, Fearless (Taylor's Version).
-"You All Over Me" was released for download via Swift's website on March 26, 2021.

-A ballad that combines styles of Americana, country rock, and roots rock, "You All Over Me" has an acoustic and midtempo production.
+"You All Over Me" (Note: Subtitled as "(From the Vault)".) is a song by the American singer-songwriter Taylor Swift from her first re-recorded album, Fearless (Taylor's Version) (2021).
+Featuring Maren Morris, it is one of the album's "From the Vault" tracks that were intended for but excluded from Swift's second studio album, Fearless (2008).
+Swift wrote the song with Scooter Carusoe in 2008 and produced it with Aaron Dessner.
+A ballad that combines Americana, country rock, and roots rock, "You All Over Me" has an acoustic and midtempo production.
 In the lyrics, a narrator is ruminating on a past romance that she cannot move on from but ultimately accepts what happened.

-The song received generally positive reviews from critics, who discussed the similarity to Fearless and praised the songwriting, production, and both artists' performances.
-It peaked at number 35 on the Billboard Global 200 and reached the national charts of Australia, Canada, Ireland, the United Kingdom, and the United States.
+Before the album's release, "You All Over Me" was issued for download via Swift's website on March 26, 2021.
+The song peaked at number 35 on the Billboard Global 200 chart and reached those of Australia, Canada, Ireland, the United Kingdom, and the United States.
+It was met with generally positive reviews from critics, who discussed the similarity to Fearless and praised the songwriting, production, and both artists' performances.
 Swift performed "You All Over Me" with Morris during a Chicago concert as part of her Eras Tour (2023–2024).